 The Global Plastics Policy Inventory

-Some 5-12 million metric tons of plastics waste enters our ocean every year.
+Some 5-12 million metric tons of plastics waste enter our ocean every year.
 A wide range of policy responses has been applied by different countries as they try to address plastics pollution.
-This innovation will create the world’s first global plastics policy tracking tool which will help stakeholders at all levels to identify and replicate best practices in plastics policy development and implementation.
-The project will also identify trends in plastics policy tools as a means to predict trends in plastics material flows.
+This innovation helped to create and expand the world’s first global plastics policy tracking tool which will help stakeholders at all levels to identify and replicate best practices in plastics policy development and implementation.
+The project also identified trends in plastics policy tools as a means to predict trends in plastics material flows.

 - Global plastics policy and regulatory database